Grashias/Ethereum_Blockchain_PatientID/README.md

 Password: password
 ********************

-For creating using Azure steps given below..
+For creating using Azure, steps are given below..
 ************

 Azure setup: